MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-instrument-a-dynamically-compiled-aspnet-app-and-collect-timing-data.md

      **IISReset /start**

-## Restoring the application and computer configuration
+## Restore the application and computer configuration

-When you have completed all profiling, replace the web.config file, clear the profiling environment variables, and restart the computer to restore the application and server to the states that they were in before profiling.
+When you have completed all profiling, replace the *web.config* file, clear the profiling environment variables, and restart the computer to restore the application and server to the states that they were in before profiling.

-1. Replace the web.config file with a copy of the original file.
+1. Replace the *web.config* file with a copy of the original file.

 2. Clear the profiling environment variables.
 Type: